-- 4. Validate all the mount-filesystems configured in the controller using the /mount-filesystems API endpoint. - 5.
-The profile sets are essentially a list of all masking algorithms mapped to domain manes which the profiler can assign to columns.
+4. The profile sets are essentially a list of all masking algorithms mapped to domain manes which the profiler can assign to columns.
 No default profile set is created when starting the Parquet Profiler for the first time.

 To create a default profile set, hit the API endpoint /profile-sets.
 There should now be a default profile set with ID 1.